tstrall/strall.com/content/about/_index.md

 My goals with this project:

-- Share a clean, low-cost template for building your own static site on AWS
+- Share a clean, low-cost template for building your own infrastructure on AWS
 - Demonstrate how config-driven deployments reduce friction and increase auditability
 - Provide clear, open documentation of patterns that scale